squint-cljs/squint/doc/ai/adr/0004-immutable-hamt-map.md

 carries the map).
 All three structures: 22.3KB / 7.2KB gzip. clojure.set
 (union/difference/...) still expects js/Set - convert at that boundary.

+### clojure.set is polymorphic

+set.js dispatches per collection kind: js/Set (and set-likes with reference .has/.add, e.g. SortedSet) keep the old fast paths and result types; persistent sets go through core slots (count/contains?/transient conj!/disj!) and results preserve the persistent type of the larger (union) or smaller (intersection) argument.
+Membership tests against a persistent side are value-based. rename-keys/map-invert previously corrupted hamt maps via assoc! instance fallthrough; they now use persistent assoc for slot-maps and keep the mutating fast path for plain objects. project/rename preserve the set type; join still returns a js Set (accumulator), documented.

+### Metadata via IMeta/IWithMeta protocols

+The `_metaSym` property scheme is gone (breaking). `meta`/`with-meta` dispatch through new core IMeta_-meta / IWithMeta_-with-meta slots, the only mechanism.
+The immutable types implement them type-level (a `meta` field, threaded through every value op like CLJS: assoc/dissoc/conj/pop/ empty keep meta; equality and hashing ignore it; transients drop it).
+Plain values (objects, arrays, js Maps/Sets, fns, lazy seqs) get instance-level impls installed by with-meta: the meta value lives in a closure under the IMeta slot, copyMeta forwards the slots, so the old observable behavior (value ops carry meta) is unchanged and the whole test surface passes.
+Atoms implement IMeta only (like CLJS), which keeps the with-meta copy machinery out of atom-only bundles (caught by the dce floor test).

+### Persistent list: deliberately absent

+Squint's array-backed List, lazy Cons/seqs, and pvec-as-stack cover the use cases; CLJS PersistentList would only buy O(1) head-conj sharing.

 ### Hashing lives in core.js

 Murmur3 like CLJS: string hash cache (8192 entries, reset on overflow),